statbiophys/pygor3/README.md

 First install IGoR, if is not already installed in your system.

 ### IGoR Installation
-IGoR can be installed using the github repository [IGoR](https://github.com/statbiophys/IGoR) or by using a docker image.
+IGoR can be installed using the github repository [IGoR](https://github.com/statbiophys/IGoR), pre-compiled images or by using a docker image.

 #### Installation via IGoR's Github
 ```console